 CPHIMS-CA was developed through a partnership between Digital Health Canada and the Healthcare Information and Management Systems Society (HIMSS).
 The CPHIMS Exam, the exam for the globally-respected HIMSS Certified Professional in Healthcare Information and Management Systems (CPHIMS) certification, is one of two exams that candidates must pass in order to earn the CPHIMS-CA credential.
 They must also pass the Canadian Supplemental Exam developed by Digital Health Canada.

 The Canadian Supplemental Exam covers competencies that aren’t part of the CPHIMS Exam, plus competencies that require a higher level of understanding for the Canadian context.
 Major subject areas for this exam are: standards, information management, the Canadian health system and analysis and evaluation.
-This exam consists of 50 multiple-choice questions.
-It may also include up to five test questions.

 If you fail to pass the Canadian Supplemental portion of the exam, you will hold the CPHIMS credential, but you will have to re-take the supplemental exam in order to attain the full CPHIMS-CA credential.
 Conversely, if you fail the CPHIMS exam but pass the Canadian Supplemental Exam, your Canadian credential will be “held” for one year.
 If you pass the CPHIMS Exam during this time, you will attain the full CPHIMS-CA credential.
 If you do not re-take the CPHIMS Exam during the one-year period, you will have to re-take the Canadian Supplemental Exam.

 Yes.
 Candidates who successfully complete both exams will receive a certificate issued jointly by Digital Health Canada and HIMSS.
 Certificates are also viewable/printable through the HIMSS portal.

 No, you don’t have to be a Digital Health Canada member to write the CPHIMS-CA exams.
 Qualified non-members are encouraged to write.
 However, Digital Health Canada members pay less for exam registration fees, courses, and study materials.
 You can join Digital Health Canada here.

 For more information, please email firstname.lastname@example.org.